 Aurora HDR is a tool mainly designed for the photography world.
 It comes with intelligent capabilities enabled by AI and is already loved by thousands of photographers.
-Using its advanced algorithm it can create the right HDR images with proper balance, color, and saturation.
+Using its advanced algorithm can create the right HDR images with proper balance, color, and saturation.
 The app offers more than 20 tools that are useful for any professional creator.
 They can use them for color toning, polarizing or LUT mapping.
 All these features will help you to get a flawless HDR image.
 Besides, the app will provide you with access to more than 80 unique filters and effects.
 It also comes with a system for masking options and blending modes.
-Another interesting thing about Arora is that it can be used by other photo editing applications as a plug-in.
+Another interesting thing about Arora is that other photo editing applications can use it as a plug-in.

 6. Affinity Photo

 Affinity Photo is a raster graphics application for professionals that provides non-destructive workflow with live previews.
 It is also capable of providing tools and features for editing pan and zoom options at 60fps.
 The application offers a huge set of tools crafted for professionals in the photography and creative field.
 The users can edit images, make multi-layered compositions, retouch images and do a lot more.
 Affinity Photo supports about 15 file format types; it comes with many advanced editing functions and effects ranging from basic to advanced tools such as cropping, drawing and painting, selection, red-eye removal, batch processing, clone stamp, and correction of lens distortion.